-In 2022, the gender composition of our employees remained relatively balanced.
-Data shows that the proportion of male employees increased slightly from 51.9% to 52.2%, while the proportion of female employees decreased slightly from 48.1% to 47.8%.
-These changes indicate that the company maintained a balance in gender composition during these two years, which helps create a diverse working environment and ensures equal development opportunities for all.
+In 2023, the composition of our workforce remained relatively balanced.
+Data shows that the proportion of male employees slightly increased from 52.2% to 53.1%, while the proportion of female employees slightly decreased from 47.8% to 46.9%.
+These changes demonstrate that the company has maintained a balance in gender composition over these two years, which helps create a diverse working environment and ensures equal development opportunities for all.